Mohammadrezaasan/Weather-Info-Bot/README.md

 ## Getting started

-* To start the project, we need to build a robot that was built with the help of the <a href="https://t.me/Bot Father">Bot Father</a> :
+* To start the project, we need to build a robot that was built with the help of the <a href="https://t.me/BotFather">Bot Father</a> :

 * When your bot is built, the Bot Father will give you a token at the end { You put that token in the token variable in the config file } :